-The best drug-themed TV show returns for a fourth season on Netflix.
-Narcos: Mexico goes back to the '80s when the Guadalajara cartel ruled the country's drug trade and DEA agent Kiki Camarena was killed by the cartel.
+The best drug-themed TV show returned for a fourth season on Netflix on Nov.
+16. Narcos: Mexico goes back to the '80s when the Guadalajara cartel ruled the country's drug trade and DEA agent Kiki Camarena was a casualty of the drug war.
 Michael Peña (Cesar Chavez, American Hustle) plays Camarena and Mexican actor Diego Luna (Y Tu Mamá Tambien, Rogue One: A Star Wars Story) portrays cartel leader Félix Gallardo.
-The 10 episodes will be available Nov.
-16.

-None of the cast members from the previous seasons, which were set in Colombia, are featued in Season 4.
-Seasons 1 and 2 focuses on the reign of Pablo Escobar's Medellin cartel and the goverement's desperate attempts to capture him and dismantle the cartel; he's eventually killed at the end of Season 2.
+Seasons 1 and 2 focus on Escobar and the Colombian goverement's desperate attempts to capture him and dismantle his cartel; he's eventually killed at the end of Season 2.
 Season 3 shifts to the Cali cartel, which took over the country's illegal cocaine business after Escobar's fall.

 Filmed like a movie, Narcos is high-level TV.
 It's violent, but rich in details of the lives involved in the dangerous trade.